Eric Gairy: Early days in Grenada: 1922–41

-Trade union leader and "Red Sky": 1950–51
+Trade union leader and "Sky Red": 1950–51

 Eric Gairy returned to Grenada in December, 1949 to enter trade unionism and politics.
 In 1950 he founded the Grenada Manual & Mental Workers Union (GMMWU) and was deeply involved in encouraging the 1951 general strike for better working conditions.
-This sparked great unrest - so many buildings were set ablaze that the disturbances became known as the "red sky" days - and the British authorities had to call in military reinforcements to help regain control of the situation.
+This sparked great unrest – so many buildings were set ablaze that the disturbances became known as the "Sky Red" days – and the British authorities had to call in military reinforcements to help regain control of the situation.
 Gairy himself was taken into custody.

 Radical political leader: 1951–61

 In 1950, Gairy founded the Grenada United Labour Party.
 He was elected as a representative of the Colony of Grenada's Legislative Council in 1951, 1954, and 1957.
 He was banned from political activities and lost his seat between 1957 and 1961.

 Chief Minister: 1961–62

 Gairy was returned in a by-election in July 1961 and became Chief Minister, as his party held a majority in the Legislative Council since winning the 1961 general election.
 He served as Chief Minister and Minister of Finance from August 1961 until April 1962 when he was dismissed by the British colonial Governor for the questionable use of state funds.